noahnkr/portfolio-site/public/posts/linear-perceptron.md

 # A Sweet Example

-Lets say we want to predict whether a user will click on an ad for ice cream.
+Let's say we want to predict whether a user will click on an ad for ice cream.
 Naturally, most people don't click on ads, so we shift our **decision boundary** a bit to account for this tendency.
 This shift is called the **bias**.
 We also have other information about the user:

 - Searched for "ice cream"